bytecodealliance/component-docs/component-model/src/language-support/rust.md

 }
 ```

+> [!WARNING]
+> Building with `--release` removes all debug-related information from the resulting .wasm file.
+>
-> **WARNING:** Building with `--release` removes all debug-related information from the resulting .wasm file.
-When prototyping or testing locally, you might want to avoid `--release` to obtain useful backtraces in case of errors (for example, with `wasmtime::WasmBacktraceDetails::Enable`).
+> When prototyping or testing locally, you might want to avoid `--release` to obtain useful backtraces in case of errors (for example, with `wasmtime::WasmBacktraceDetails::Enable`).
 Note: the resulting .wasm file will be considerably larger (likely 4MB+).

 ### Running a Component